Reachability Switching Games: One-player reachability switching games

-Each clause $C_j$ is represented by a clause gadget, an example of which is shown in Figure~\ref{fig:clause}.
+\paragraph{The clause gadgets.} Each clause $C_j$ is represented by a clause gadget, an example of which is shown in \Cref{fig:clause}.

 The gadget counts how many variables have failed to satisfy the corresponding clause.
 If the number of times the gadget is visited is equal to the number of variables involved with the clause, then the game moves to the fail vertex, and the reachability player immediately loses.
 In all other cases, the token moves back to the start vertex.

-\paragraph{\bf Correctness.} The following pair of lemmas show that the reachability player wins the one-player reachability switching game if and only if the 3SAT instance is satisfiable.
+\paragraph{Correctness.} The following lemma shows that the reachability player wins the one-player RSG if and only if the 3SAT instance is satisfiable.

+\begin{lem} The reachability player wins the one-player RSG if and only if the 3SAT instance is satisfiable. \end{lem}